Ralph Paget: Early life and career

-Ralph Spencer Paget was born on 26 November 1864 at the British Legation in Copenhagen, where his father Sir Augustus Paget GCB (1823–1896) served as Minister to Denmark.
-His German mother Walburga, née Countess von Hohenthal (1839–1929) was a diarist, writer and an intimate friend of Queen Victoria.
-His great-uncle, who died ten years before his birth, was Henry Paget, 1st Marquess of Anglesey who had led the cavalry at Waterloo, and his uncle was the distinguished naval officer Lord Clarence Paget.
-As the third child and second son of a senior career diplomat Paget attended public school in England.
+Ralph Spencer Paget was born on 26 November 1864 at the British Legation in Copenhagen, where his father Sir Augustus Paget (1823–1896) served as Minister to Denmark.
+His German mother Walburga, née Countess von Hohenthal (1839–1929), was a diarist, writer and an intimate friend of Queen Victoria.
+His great-uncle, who died ten years before his birth, was Henry Paget, 1st Marquess of Anglesey, who had led the cavalry at Waterloo, and his uncle was the distinguished naval officer Lord Clarence Paget.
+As the third child and second son of a senior career diplomat, Paget attended public school in England.
 He was educated at Eton College, where he won the Prince Consort's prize for German.
 He shone at rowing, being part of the winning "Novice Eight" in 1881, which also won in the Procession of Boats on 4 June of that year and later in the "House Four".
-After finishing school he studied abroad, becoming an "Arabic and Turkish scholar" before being nominated in April, 1888 attaché in the Foreign Service and sent to Vienna to serve with his father, the Ambassador to Austria-Hungary.
-In the autumn of 1889 he was sent to Egypt to work with Sir Evelyn Baring, the British Agent and Consul-General, who was in effect the de facto ruler of the country.
+After finishing school he studied abroad, becoming an "Arabic and Turkish scholar" before being nominated in April 1888 attaché in the Foreign Service and sent to Vienna to serve with his father, the Ambassador to Austria-Hungary.
+In the autumn of 1889 he was sent to Egypt to work with Sir Evelyn Baring, the British Agent and Consul-General, who was the de facto ruler of the country.
 While there he "gained an insight into the realities of administrative reform" while Baring introduced his financial reforms.